Bg

 • Your areola is pulled into the flange tunnel

-• It's difficult to get a good seal with the flange during pumping (milk can sometimes be seen around the areola while pumping)
+• It's difficult to maintain a good seal with the flange during pumping (milk can sometimes be seen around the areola while pumping)

-• Pumping is painful, even on low settings
+• Pumping is painful, even at lower settings

 • You pump less milk than expected during a pumping session